hemahemapathi/day-06/README.md

+a.class - movie
-convert uml to typescript in javascript using class and objects
+b.convert uml to typescript in javascript using number for double